Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 A. In order to qualify as "income", any gain, however labeled, must be of the same general legal character as anything else that so qualifies.
 That is, in order to qualify as "income" any gain must be a consequence of the (profitable) benefit of the exercise of a federal privilege, power or property (which may, of course, be an "exercise by proxy" in the form of an investment in an entity which is doing the "exercising" directly).

-By the way, anyone can potentially be a "taxpayer".
+BTW, get clear on this important cognitive nugget: anyone can potentially be a "taxpayer".
 It is not the character of the actor that makes gains taxable (even though because of their nature some actor's gains will always be of a taxable character), it is the character of the gains that makes an actor into a "taxpayer" (insofar as-- and only insofar as-- those particular gains are concerned).

 Q. Am I stuck in an "administrative proceeding" with the tax agency once I file a return?